hartwigmedical/hmftools/README_TARGETED.md

 ### Steps to generated target regions Cobalt normalisation file

-1. Run Cobalt without a normalisation file in tumor-only mode on all applicable samples
+1. Run Cobalt without a '-target_region' file in tumor-only mode on all applicable samples

 2. Run Amber on applicable samples in tumor-only mode